pingcap/docs-cn/tikv-configuration-file.md

 ### `use-direct-io-for-flush-and-compaction`

-+ Determines whether to use `O_DIRECT` for both reads and writes in background flush and compactions
++ Determines whether to use `O_DIRECT` for both reads and writes in the background flush and compactions.
+The performance impact of this option: enabling `O_DIRECT` bypasses and prevents contamination of the OS buffer cache, but the subsequent file reads require re-reading the contents to the buffer cache.
 + Default value: `false`

 ### `rate-bytes-per-sec`